As the year winds down and tax season begins to loom large, it’s time to begin strategizing for a last-ditch effort to save on your upcoming tax bill.

 QCDs (Qualified Charitable Distributions)

 Making charitable donations directly from your IRAs allows you to reduce your gross income for the year and your tax bill along with it.
-Donating from other sources will reduce your taxable income, still lowering your annual tax bill.
+Donating from other sources may reduce your taxable income, still lowering your annual tax bill.

-Like RMDs, your QCDs must be made by Dec.
-31st of the year for which the taxes apply.
+Like RMDs, your QCDs must be made by December 31st of the year for which the taxes apply.

 Not all tax-saving strategies will be beneficial or worthwhile for all investors.
-Before biting the bullet on any aforementioned or additional methods for tax-bill reduction, it is wise to speak with a financial professional that can assist with weighing options and outcomes.
+Before biting the bullet on any aforementioned or additional methods for tax-bill reduction, it is wise to speak with a financial professional who can assist with weighing options and outcomes.

-To schedule a complimentary financial review with Moore’s Wealth Management, click here or call our office at 770-535-5000, where a staff-member is awaiting your call Monday through Friday, 9AM to 5PM.
+To schedule a complimentary financial review with Moore’s Wealth Management, click here or call our office at 770-535-5000, where a staff member is awaiting your call Monday through Friday, 9 AM to 5 PM.

 Sources: